Back pain: Risk factors

 Heavy lifting, obesity, sedentary lifestyle and lack of exercise can increase the risk of back pain.
 Cigarette smokers are more likely to experience back pain than are nonsmokers.
 Excessive weight gain in pregnancy is also a risk factor for back pain.
 In general, fatigue can worsen pain.

-A few studies suggest that psychosocial factors such as work-related stress and dysfunctional family relationships may correlate more closely with back pain than do structural abnormalities revealed in X-rays and other medical imaging scans.
+A few studies suggest that psychosocial factors such as work-related stress, burnout, sleep problems, and dysfunctional family relationships may correlate more closely with back pain than do structural abnormalities revealed in X-rays and other medical imaging scans.

 Back pain physical effects can range from muscle aching to a shooting, burning, or stabbing sensation.
 Pain can radiate down the legs and can be increased by bending, twisting, lifting, standing, or walking.
 While the physical effects of back pain are always at the forefront, back pain also can have psychological effects.
 Back pain has been linked to depression, anxiety, stress, and avoidance behaviors due to mentally not being able to cope with the physical pain.
 Both acute and chronic back pain can be associated with psychological distress in the form of anxiety (worries, stress) or depression (sadness, discouragement).
 Psychological distress is a common reaction to the suffering aspects of acute back pain, even when symptoms are short-term and not medically serious.